 "”Found this book while researching intermittent fasting.
 I am usually satisfied with a book if I can glean at least one or two new or helpful ideas.
 What I found was mostly bunch of bravado about how Roman and Greek warriors were lean and mean and didn’t eat much combined with common sense tidbits such as avoid simple carbs.
 Little to no scientific data provided.
 It may provide some useful information and inspiration for someone lacking more than a very basic knowledge of nutrition.”"

 Did we just download the Warrior Diet to our Kindle?
 Well, we like the idea of eating lean proteins and fresh fruits and vegetables, but we’re a bit skeptical about suggesting this plan.
 There’s a chance the dieter could overeat at night and some may not be able to handle the hunger during the day without falling back on bad habits.

 If you’re ready to melt away those extra pounds once and for all, we suggest pairing a healthy diet plan with a clinically tested supplement with customer support that shows real weight-loss.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Dietspotlight Burn.
 It’s made up of four clinically tested ingredients, customers are reporting meeting some amazing weight-loss goals and there’s no starving for more than half the day.